Siberian Huskies make amazing pets but do come with somewhat of a high-maintenance reputation (MORE FUR THAN CHEWBACCA)!!!

 The time you spend brushing your Husky is a great opportunity to bond with your dog!
 In the wild, members of a pack groom each other all the time.
 It will become an enjoyable part of your routine together, and something your dog can really look forward to.

-If you start your grooming when your Siberian Husky is young, it will quickly become another pleasant activity you can do with your dog.
+If you start grooming your Siberian Husky while their young, it will quickly become another pleasant activity you can do with your dog.
 Beginning when your Husky is about four months old, try to establish a regimen you both can stick to.

 But don’t worry, even if you’re just getting started with a mature dog.
 It is still easy to get into a sustainable grooming groove.
 Once you find the best brush for your Husky, making sure he is comfortable throughout the process, you can easily eliminate the stress grooming might bring an older dog who isn’t used to it yet.